 Metallic Rock Painting

 Activities that are repetitive are usually very good for someone with a cognitive deficit.
-So painting kits work well.
+So painting kits work well and can provide a great sense of accomplishment.

 Large Lego Blocks